matiasbaldanza/matiasbaldanza/README.md

 - I love working on front-end projects with [React](https://react.dev), [Next.js](https://nextjs.org/), and [Astro](https://astro.build/) but I don't mind also doing back-end with [Node.js](https://nodejs.org/), [Express](https://expressjs.com) or [Laravel](https://laravel.com/).
 - I'm currently employed as DevRel at [DonWeb Cloud & IaaS](https://donweb.cloud), creating tutorials and weekly workshops for developers.
-- I used to be a sysadmin, so I'm proficient at setting up and managing Linux and Windows servers.
+- I used to be a sysadmin, so I'm proficient at setting up and managing Linux and Windows servers, as well as DevOps and CI/CD.
 - I also worked full-time as a translator (English/Spanish) for 9 years.

 <br/>